PedroBern/django-graphql-auth/docs/quickstart.md

 }
 ```

-There is actually a new user, but it is not verified yet.
+There is actually a new user and it is possible to log in (you can change it on the [settings](/settings)),
+but it is not verified yet.

 Save the ``id`` of the new user, so we can query it later.